-Birm, Greensand, MangOX Iron Filters
+Birm, Greensand, and MangOX Iron Filters

 The three most common systems available to remove iron from well water are backwashing iron filters that use one of three different media: Birm, Greensand, and MangOX (manganese Oxide such as Pro-OX).